raulianos09/Personal-Projects/ShutdownClock/Readme.md

 (sleep functionality is not available yet)

 ## Installation
--If you want to use the software feel free to download the DeployedApp folder and the app is ready to go.
+- If you want to use the software feel free to download the DeployedApp folder and the app is ready to go.
--If you want to improve/contribute: fork the project and make a pull request.
+- If you want to improve/contribute: fork the project and make a pull request.

 ## App presentation